 If you have one or more City of Verona citation(s) scheduled for an upcoming court session:Policies have been enacted to provide for in-person appearances for those who wish to attend.
 This will add time to the process.
 To avoid the possibility of a lengthy wait, it is strongly encouraged that you consider handling your ticket by choosing one of the options on our Plea Sheet.
-Copies are on the counter in front of the courtroom office and can also be downloaded from this site.
+Copies are on the counter in front of the courtroom office or may be downloaded from this site at the bottom of this page.

-Social distancing practices will be observed.
 Only 12 people will be allowed in the courtroom at a time.
-Others will be asked to wait in the lobby using spaces marked at 6’ intervals.
+Others may wait in the lobby using 6’ spacing intervals.
 Everyone else will need to wait outside or in their vehicle until space opens in the building.
 As one person leaves the courtroom and building, someone waiting in the lobby should enter.

 You may pay your ticket(s) instead of attending court or completing the plea sheet.
 Payments may be made on or before your court date shown on your ticket by mailing a check payable to the City of Verona at the above address.
 You can also pay online at www.govpaynow.com or by phone at 888-604-7888 (Pay Location Code 7870).